seanmarcia/pythonforgood.org/faq.md

 in touch in early July with potential projects.
-We'll brief you on expectations and put you in touch with your non-profit so you can work with them in advance of the event to set up project requirements, milestones and initial set up so you can hit the ground running with your team at Code for Good.
-Setup includes creating a github repo under the Code for Good github, filing issues and making some technology suggestions.
+We'll brief you on expectations and put you in touch with your non-profit so you can work with them in advance of the event to set up project requirements, milestones and initial set up so you can hit the ground running with your team at Python for Good.
+Setup includes creating a github repo under the Python for Good github, filing issues and making some technology suggestions.
 [You can read about the team lead process here](/team-leads).